Site Notes: Hidden Design or How To notes in Your Database

 Site Notes block already exists?

-I hope you got my last thank you note for the moduleAn add-on, or extension, to Drupal to provide additional functionality; written in PHP..
-I just noticed that there's already a 'Site NotesA Drupal contributed module by Nancy Wichmann for hidden design or how-to notes.' block in my 'Blocks' list - I guess that must be the one that's created by this moduleAn add-on, or extension, to Drupal to provide additional functionality; written in PHP., something which I didn't notice before?
+I hope you got my last thank you note for the module.
+I just noticed that there's already a 'Site Notes' block in my 'Blocks' list - I guess that must be the one that's created by this module, something which I didn't notice before?
 Hmm, too late Columbus! :) Oh well, it was an exercise for me to create a custom Views-based block...

 This is great - something like what I was looking for...